skirtles-code/vue-vnode-utils/docs/examples.md

   <add-slot-ref-example />
 </live-example>

-Another way we might approach this is using `addProp()`.
+Another way we might approach this is using `addProps()`.
 This could be used to add a `ref` to a single node, like in the previous example, or it could handle the more general case with multiple top-level nodes:

 <<< @/examples/add-multiple-refs.js